freli005/personal_webpage/postdoc_positions.md

 The LiU postdoc will represent the Wallenberg AI, Autonomous Systems and Software Program ([WASP](https://wasp-sweden.org/)) in this cross-disciplinary project.
 WASP is Sweden’s largest individual research program ever, a major national initiative for strategically motivated basic research, education and faculty recruitment.
 The program addresses research on artificial intelligence and autonomous systems acting in collaboration with humans, adapting to their environment through sensors, information and knowledge, and forming intelligent systems-of-systems.
 The vision of WASP is excellent research and competence in artificial intelligence, autonomous systems and software for the benefit of Swedish industry.

 ### 3. AI-powered carbon border adjustments ###
 The project is part of the Vinnova initiative AI in the service of climate.
 In a collaboration between climate policy experts and machine learning researchers at Linköping University, 2050 Consulting, Toyota Material Handling and Alfa Laval, we will develop a machine learning system for automatically generating and validating life cycle assessments.
 The goal of the project is to enable trustworthy carbon border adjustments, with the potential of significantly reducing CO2 emissions.
 Relevant machine learning skills include Bayesian inference, probabilistic graphical models, text analysis and natural language processing.
-Read more at: https://2050.se/forskning-och-innovation/ai-powered-carbon-border-adjustments/
+Read more [here](https://2050.se/forskning-och-innovation/ai-powered-carbon-border-adjustments/).

 ### 4. Uncertainty quantification for machine learning ###